Rakesh9100/CalcDiverse/Calculators/Mirror-Equation-Calculator/README.md

 ## Description :-

-Mirror Equation Calculator is a web application that calculates the focal length if type of mirror and image and object distance is given.
+Mirror Equation Calculator is a web application that calculates the focal length if the type of mirror and image and object distance are given.

 ## Tech Stacks :-